clemenko/tactical_edge/README.md

 ### Longhorn

-For those uninitiated, Longhorn is our storage product.
+For those uninitiated, Longhorn is Rancher's storage product.
 Longhorn creates a highly available, encrypted at rest if enabled, storage layer using the aggregate storage already on the nodes.
 This is a fantastic way to create storage for stateful applications without having to add additional hardware.

 ![longhorn](img/longhorn.jpg)

 Similar to RKE2, Longhorn had [very good documentation](https://longhorn.io/docs/1.3.1/advanced-resources/deploy/airgap/) for installing across the air-gap.
-Longhorn and Rancher will use a similar model of moving container images.
-For this reason it might make sense to stand up a registry inside the case.
+Longhorn and Rancher will use a similar model of moving container images and Helm charts.
+For this reason it might make sense to stand up a registry inside the kit.

 ### Rancher

-Now can look at multi-cluster management layer known as Rancher
+Now let's look at multi-cluster management layer known as Rancher.
+Rancher is a fantastic way to create a single pane of glass to manage all the applications in the kit.
+Rancher will be able to manage the application life cycles through a variety of methods, including GitOps.
+Adding version control within the kit will help facilitate GitOps.
+Rancher's primary method for installing is Helm.
+In order to install air-gapped the charts will also need to be moved across with the images.
+Just like in the other products, the [Rancher Air-Gapped install](https://docs.ranchermanager.rancher.io/pages-for-subheaders/air-gapped-helm-cli-install) docs are very detailed.
+At this point we have a kit that has fairly well complete.
+There are a few applications that we can add to improve the functionality.

 ## Next Level

-At this point I bet you are asking yourself "How can I make this better?".
 Well here are some ideas on how to extend this design to fit more needs.
+VMs?
+Version Control?
+User Authentication?
+Registry?

 ### Harvester

 What about having a Hyperconverged solution?
 [Harvester](https://www.rancher.com/products/harvester) can serve Virtual Machines (VMs) out from one of the nodes.
+Being Hyperconverged means Harvester can support VMs and kubernetes applications from the same node.
 In fact the cluster in the pictures is running Harvester on the third node.
-Harvester gives the add ability to serve Windows VMs to the case.
-Another great use of Harvester is to serve our more infrastructure related applications to the case, like DNS or version control.
+Harvester gives the add ability to serve Windows VMs to the kit.
+Another great use of Harvester is to serve more infrastructure related applications to the kit, like DNS or version control.
+One fun fact about Harvester is that it uses Longhorn under the hood for storage.
+In certain applications it might make sense to run Harvester on all three nodes and then use the VMs to carve out small compute envelopes.
+This is a good practice for different security domains.

 ### Gitea

-[Gitea](https://gitea.io/en-us/) is a fantastic solution for in case version control.
-Not to mention how light weight it is.
-One of the protips is to use a Longhorn volume for Gitea for highly available, stateful, storage.
+[Gitea](https://gitea.io/en-us/) is a fantastic solution for in kit version control.
+Gitea would be the source of truth for how the applications are deployed.
+Aka GitOps.
+One of the pro-tips is to use a Longhorn volume for Gitea for highly available, stateful, storage.

+### KeyCloak

+Keycloak is an authentication application that can provide Two Factor Authentication along side SAML2 and OIDC.
+Basically KyeCloak will git the kit a greater level of user management to not only Rancher but also to the applications that will be deployed into the kit.

 ### Registry

+Similar to Gitea as the source of truth for files.
+A registry is a good idea as a source of truth for images.
+[Harbor](https://goharbor.io) is a really good choice for a registry.
+While the docs to not clearly call out an air-gapped install they do have a section for [Download the Harbor Install](https://goharbor.io/docs/2.3.0/install-config/download-installer/).
+Another alternative to Harbor is the original [Docker Registry](https://hub.docker.com/_/registry).

 ## Conclusion

+Hopefully we now have a clear definition of the Tactical Edge.
+And we have good understand of how we can leverage Kubernetes at the Edge.
+This guide is meant as a framework for implementing a similar kit that fits the applications compute envelope.
+At Rancher we like to say that our software meets you at the Mission.